-Considering that the ACTED project focuses on cooperatives in Akkar, Marjeyoun, Tyre and Hasbaya, the field study targets olive oil and honey sectors in these four regions.
-The interviewed population were stakeholders from the different stages of the value chains.
-The following profiles were identified at each stage of the value chain and for each of the two studied sectors:
+Considering that the ACTED project focuses on cooperatives in Akkar, Marjeyoun, Tyre and Hasbaya, the field study targets honey sector in these four regions.
+The interviewed population were stakeholders from the different stages of the value chain.
+The following profiles were identified at each stage of the value chain: